tammakiiroha/Replay-simulation/PRESENTATION.en.md

 ---

-### 6.3 Challenge-Response Cryptographic Algorithm Details
+### 6.4 Challenge-Response Encryption Algorithm Details

 **Core Question**: What encryption algorithm is used?
 How do both parties generate and match keys?